 In March 2014 Fr Peter McVerry became 77th person to receive the Freedom of the City of Dublin.

 In June 2014 he was awarded the Lifetime achievement award at the Pride of Ireland awards and in June 2015 he was awarded the Human Rights Prize by the French Ambassador to Ireland Jean-Pierre Thebault.
-More recently he was awarded Rehab People of the Year Award in 2018.
+More recently in 2018 he was awarded Rehab People of the Year Award in 2018.

 Fr Peter McVerry has also been awarded a number of other high profile awards in recognition of his work with vulnerable young people.
 A full list of recent awards is available below.